R3Conclave/ccl-documentation/user-guide/docs/javascript-in-conclave-functions.md

 ## JavaScript Engine

 Conclave Functions provides a pure JavaScript engine.
 It does not offer full support for environments like Node.js (yet).
-This means that without importing libraries, you do not have access to Node.js built-ins such as file support or `Buffer`.
+Without importing libraries, you do not have access to Node.js built-ins such as file support or `Buffer`.

 However, you can create a project using npm and import standard packages to fill in the gaps.